 That does not mean you should discount student loans completely, of course.
 You should definitely consider this as an option but only after exhausting all of your gift-aid options.
 Start by exploring which scholarships and grants you qualify for.
 Check if you qualify for military aid.
 (Also consider student employment, employer tuition assistance, and work study options.)

 Calculate all the gift-aid that you qualify for, file the FAFSA, and only then apply for a student loan to cover the deficit.

 Looking at Private Student Loans First Instead Of Federal Loans

 Once you’ve determined that you need to borrow some amount in addition to the gift-aid you’ve earned, the first place you should start your search is with federal student loans.
-Federal loans are significantly cheaper, they have better repayment terms, and also offer options for deferment, income-based repayments, forbearance and public service loan forgiveness.
+Federal loans are significantly cheaper, and they have better repayment terms.
+They also offer options for deferment, income-based repayments, forbearance, and public service loan forgiveness.

 Borrowing Too Much

-Many students make the mistake of borrowing the full amount that they are approved for.
-It may sound like a good idea at the time—the extra money can come in really useful for covering extraneous living expenses and maybe a few luxuries too.
+Many students make the student loan mistakes of borrowing the full amount that they are approved for.
+It may sound like a good idea at the time.
+The extra money can come in really useful for covering extraneous living expenses and maybe a few luxuries too.
 When you have it, it’s easy to spend it all.
 The harsh reality only hits them after they graduate and realize how much they have to pay back.

 Overlooking Costs And Fees

-Most students only take a look at the interest rates when comparing different lenders, and while that is a significant factor, there are other costs that need to be taken into consideration as well.
-Some lenders may charge an origination fee, others may charge handling fees, or other miscellaneous fees that can add to the total cost of the loan.
+Most students only take a look at interest rates when comparing different lenders.
+While that is a significant factor, there are other costs that need to be taken into consideration as well.
+Some lenders may charge an origination fee.
+Others may charge handling fees or other miscellaneous fees that can add to the total cost of the loan.
 If you ignore these costs and fees, your student loan could end up costing much more than you initially calculated.